Visiting Disneyland Paris with Disabilities

 Priority Disability Pass

-The Priority Disability Pass is usually coloured Green at Disneyland Paris & allows disabled guests & up to 4 carers priority access at certain attractions.
+The Priority Disability Pass is usually coloured Green at Disneyland Paris & allows disabled guests & up to 4 helpers/group members priority access at certain attractions.
+You may only have up to 2 helpers/group assist you in fireworks or parades areas.
 Queuing times will be dependant on visitor numbers but is generally much less than the average standard wait times.
+The rules on qualification have been known to change frequently so call DLP to ask if you are unsure.

 For safety reasons all disabled guests who :